Gardeners often inquire ‘Are frogs in garden good or bad?‘

 As frogs inhabit in healthy environment indicating all is well.

-They might have a problem with water that you have arranged for them might possible any chemical spilled in it or you have placed hazardous chemicals openly.
+They might have a problem with water that you have arranged for them might possibly have any chemical spilled in it or you have placed hazardous chemicals openly.

 Eco-Friendly – Frogs in Garden are Good!